Boutique Marketing Studio- Contract

 1. PROJECT AND PAYMENT

 1.1 Project.
-The Client is hiring the Designer to do the one or more of the following: The Designer will assist the Client in Content Marketing, Photo Editing, Social Media Marketing, Logo Designing, Invoicing the client’s customers, Website developing; this will include the home page and five additional static pages.
+The Client is hiring the Designer to do the one or more of the following: The Designer will assist the Client in Content Marketing, Photo Editing, Social Media Marketing, E-mail Marketing, Logo Designing, Invoicing the client’s customers, and/or Website developing; this will include the home page and five additional static pages.

 1.2 Schedule.
 The Designer will begin work on the date of payment and must finish the work by Sunday of each week or by the deadline both parties agreed upon.
 Email Marketing.
 The designer will send you a twenty four hour reminder.
 All content is to be sent to the designer no later than 12pm eastern standard time the day before your Marketing is schedule to be sent out.
 Failure to do so will result in your Marketing being voided that week or will result in your marketing being sent out the next available time slot the designer has open.